Medically reviewed by Drugs.com. Last updated on Jul 14, 2021.

-Endometriosis occurs when bits of the tissue that lines the uterus (endometrium) grow on other pelvic organs, such as the ovaries or fallopian tubes.
-Outside the uterus, endometrial tissue thickens and bleeds, just as the normal endometrium does during the menstrual cycle.
+With endometriosis, bits of the uterine lining (endometrium) — or similar endometrial-like tissue — grow outside of the uterus on other pelvic organs.
+Outside the uterus, the tissue thickens and bleeds, just as typical endometrial tissue does during menstrual cycles.

-The primary symptom of endometriosis is pelvic pain, often associated with your menstrual period.
-Although many women experience cramping during their menstrual period, women with endometriosis typically describe menstrual pain that's far worse than usual.
-They also tend to report that the pain increases over time.
+The primary symptom of endometriosis is pelvic pain, often associated with menstrual periods.
+Although many experience cramping during their menstrual periods, those with endometriosis typically describe menstrual pain that's far worse than usual.
+Pain also may increase over time.

 - Pain with intercourse.
 Pain during or after sex is common with endometriosis.

 - Pain with bowel movements or urination.
 You're most likely to experience these symptoms during a menstrual period.

 - Excessive bleeding.
 You may experience occasional heavy menstrual periods or bleeding between periods (intermenstrual bleeding).